adrianlzt/cerebro/devops/ansible/ansible.md

 http://www.ansibleworks.com/
 Ansible is a radically simple IT orchestration engine that makes your applications and systems easier to deploy.
 Avoid writing scripts or custom code to deploy and update your applications— automate in a language that approaches plain English, using SSH, with no agents to install on remote systems.

+For most Ansible modules a connection to the remote device will be done over ssh, then Ansible will upload Python scripts to the node which is to be managed.
+These scripts are then run locally on the remote machine and the result is then reported back to the initiator.

 Funciona en modo push (el servidor llama a los clientes)

 AWX: web UI de pago (10 máquinas gratis)